FTIR.com

 Long Path Gas Cell

-There are other trade offs that come with longer pathlength gas cells.
-One is volume of the cell.
 There are two physical dimensions that increase with longer pathlength.
-They are base path and diameter.
+They are base path and diameter of the mirrors.
 The base path is the distance between the reflecting mirrors at each end of the gas cell.
 The longer the base path, the larger the mirrors need to be to capture the reflected IR images.
 Larger mirrors require larger gas cell diameter.
 These two dimensions (length and diameter) yield the volume of the cell.
 The larger volume cell requires larger volumes of sample gas.
 Smaller volume gas cells with longer pathlengths are possible, but the IR energy losses are greater producing higher noise thereby defeating the advantage of the longer pathlength.
 Well collimated optical beams such as what one obtains with lasers often can take advantage of long pathlengths and smaller volumes better than IR beams from FTIR spectrometers.

 White Cell Ray -side view